Taungurung: Culture and traditions

-The Taungurung people used the King and Howqua River valleys as a major route for trade or war between tribes.
+Young people underwent initiation ceremonies, called jibbogoop, in their later teenage years and the clans practiced son-in-law mother-in-law avoidance customs called ulandibe.
+Grand gatherings and corroborees between the Taungerong and other tribes occurred in the spring and summer months, often taking place off country at places such as Merri Creek and Tallygaroopna.
+Trade also existed with neighbouring nations with the Taungurung regularly exchanging their manufactured flints and tomahawks for the light reed spears produced by the Pangerang.
+The King and Howqua River valleys were amongst the major routes used for trade.
 The Howqua River valley contains a number of archaeological sites of significance including at least two quarry sites for greenstone, an exceptionally hard rock used for stone axes, spears and other cutting tools which the Taungurung traded with other tribes.